andrewsong24/ImageClassificationOOTB/README.md

 # Image Classification Out of the Box

-A way to use image classification **without** any programming or machine learning knowledge/experience.
+A way to use image classification **without** needing any programming or machine learning knowledge/experience.

-With deep learning knowledge, you can easily create custom convolutional nets by changing the Models/custom.txt file to experiment with different architectures.
+However, with deep learning knowledge, you can easily create custom convolutional nets by changing the Models/custom.txt file to experiment with different architectures.

 ## Setup:

-**Requirements**: Latest version of PyTorch

 **Data**: Root Data folder (which should be passed into the program as a command-line argument) should have subdirectories corresponding to the classes the network should predict.
-Should have at least 10 examples per class (if using pre-trained model).
+If using the pre-trained network, less data will be fine.

 **Example One:**
 ── RootDataFolder